matteodem/meteor-easy-search/docs/component-api.md

 ### Searching with Components

 You can __search__ on the component level, if you don't need an esInput for your search.
 It also makes it possible to have general filter functionality for your app.
+You can only search with strings, as the logic with esInput works.

 ```javascript